On Campus Housing Regulations

 A.13 Threatening Behavior

-Conduct that threatens the health and safety of any person in or around the On Campus Housing community is prohibited.
+Conduct that threatens the health and safety of any person in or around the On Campus Housing community, including, but not limited to physical assault, threats that cause a person reasonably to be in sustained fear for one’s own safety or the safety of their immediate family, is prohibited.

 A.14 Throwing Objects

-Projecting objects or substances from or within facilities is prohibited within the On Campus Housing community.
+Projecting objects or substances (including, but not limited to, trash, bottles, and liquids) from or within facilities is prohibited within the On Campus Housing community.

 B. Facilities Regulations

 a.
 Bicycles, scooters, skateboards, and roller skates/blades may not be ridden in buildings and may be stored only in residents’ rooms or designated areas (i.e., bicycle racks).
 The aforementioned items may not be stored in stairwells, lounges, lobbies, or hallways or attached to handrails.
 Check with your front desk for locations of bicycle racks in the On Campus Housing area.
 Outside, these items are prohibited for purposes other than transportation from one place to another.
 It is encouraged that all bicycles operated on UCLA campus -owned, leased or controlled properties be registered with the National Bike Registry.
 For more information regarding bicycle registration visit UCLA Transportation.